caabernathy/projects-dashboard/README.md

 1. Fork the repo.

-2. Modify `package.json` and change the `homepage` parameter to point to your GitHub account / organization.
+2. Modify `package.json` and change the `homepage` parameter to point to match your configuration.

 ### Deploy